Line 5 Eglinton: Tunnelling (2010–2015)

+In March 2014, work began at Brentcliffe Road to set up the eastern launch shaft.
 By April 2014, the TBMs had arrived at Caledonia station.
-In April 2014, The Globe and Mail reported that the two western tunnel boring machines were excavating "approximately 1000 cuyd of spoil", per day.
+In April 2014, The Globe and Mail reported that the two western tunnel boring machines were excavating "approximately 1000 cuyd of spoil" per day.
 For the year prior to May 2014, the two TBMs Dennis and Lea had been excavating and installing concrete tunnel liners at a rate of approximately 10 m per day.
-The tunnels are lined with precast concrete liner segments.
+The tunnels were lined with precast concrete liner segments.
 Six 2.5 tonne segments form each ring.
 In early December 2014, Dennis and Lea arrived at Eglinton West station.
 Dennis stopped to allow Lea to catch up so that they would arrive at Eglinton West station at the same time.